EvdH0/ASMworkshop/README.md

 You can download it from this website https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html. install this "putty-64bit-0.69-installer.msi" on your machine.

- run puTTYgen.
+ #Run puTTYgen.
  load the cloud machine private key "ASMWorkshopKey.pem" that will be announced here later. and generate a private key and save it at c:/ASMWorkshop.ppk

+ fill the following
+ >> Key passphrase: ASM2017
- >> make login: ASM2017
+ >> Confirm passphrase: ASM2017
  >> Type of the key to generate :: choose SSH-1 (RSA)

- Run puTTy on
+ #Run puTTy on

       Session:
              Host Name: ec2-user@ec2-34-223-205-112.us-west-2.compute.amazonaws.com